desmond-jpg/Hybrid-authentication-system/README.md

 ---

 ## Enable and start the firewall service
+Before configuring network services like FreeIPA,DNS, or LDAP, It is important to make sure your firewall service is active.
+The firewall protect your server by controlling which network port is open or closed - This is helpful because it allow only trusted services to communicate.

+By default, Some linux system may have the firewaall disable, Which can expose your server to unwanted connections Enabling and starting ensures your system follows good security practices and that any network services that you configure (like FreeIPA, HTTP, or Kerberos) can be safely managed through defined firewall rules.

+## Benefits of this:
+1. Improved security sysstem - It prevent unauthorized access
+2. Allow conrolled access - Only required ports are opened
+3. Ensure compatibility - FREEIPA and other services rely on specific ports
+4. Avoids installation issues - Some setup fails if the firewall is inactive
 ```bash
 $ sudo systemctl enable --now firewalld
 $ sudo systemctl start firewalld